imofftoseethewizard/plguile3/README.md

 To start a test monitor running that image

-    test/start-test-container 14 && docker logs -f scruple-test-14
+    test/start-test-container 14 && docker logs -f plg3-test-14

-That runs `pg-start` builds and installs `pgTAP` and `scruple` and then enters an infinite loop containing `inotifywait` watching a few key dependencies.
+That starts the Postgres cluster, builds and installs `pgTAP` and `scruple` and then enters an infinite loop containing `inotifywait` watching a few key dependencies.
 When one of those changes, it rebuilds and reinstalls `scruple` and then calls `pg_prove` on the tests in `test/tests.sql`.

 ## Installation